 Every year, thousands of children are seriously injured as a result of negligent conduct of others.
-From unsafe conditions in homes to negligent driving, children can be especially vulnerable to injuries.
+From unsafe conditions in homes, businesses, and public spaces, to dogbites and car accidents, children can be especially vulnerable to injuries.
 Like adults, children are entitled to proper compensation for the full extent of their injuries.
 But unlike adults, children are not able to submit insurance claims or file lawsuits on their own.
-The legal system has developed some important safeguards so that the claims process and courts work just as well when minors are accident victims.

 Why Does a Judge Need to Approve a Minor’s Settlement of a Personal Injury Claim?